 Sustainable Land Use: Decrease the Environmental Footprint – Increase the Economic and Social Output

-This two-week summer school will focus on sustainable land use and municipal planning through the combination of four different problem areas of rural areas will serve as base challenges: water management, forestry, sustainable agriculture, the decline and ageing of their population.
-These challenges will be introduced with both Hungarian and Spanish examples in parallel - showing the different realizations of the same problematic topic throughout Europe.
-Our participants are encouraged to pin point local and global solutions, to learn and apply different tools for system innovation, to engage with stakeholders, meet with experts and work in a multidisciplinary environment.
+Turn your research into practice with our two-week PhD summer school on Sustainable Land Use.
+The combination of four different problems of rural areas will serve as base challenges: water management, forestry, sustainable agriculture and the decline and ageing of the population.
+These will be introduced with both Hungarian and Spanish examples - showing the different realizations of the same problematic topic throughout Europe.
+Come and join our programme to pinpoint local and global solutions, to learn and apply different tools for system innovation, to engage with stakeholders, meet with experts and work in a multidisciplinary environment.

-The unsustainable usage of the natural resources increases the effects of global warming, erosion and biodiversity loss.
 Choice of land use methods and types has a dramatic influence on the environmental footprint.
 The inadequate agricultural cultivation not only destroys the soil locally but also has negative effects on the running water and the ground-water.
-Forestry activities such as silviculture determines the forest capability to fulfill its function as natural habitat.
-These and many other land use related decisions will define the pathways for the human society towards more sustainable land use strategies and practices.
+Forestry activities such as silviculture determines the forest capability to fulfil its function as natural habitat.
+These and many other land use related decisions define the capacity to cross the line and set the human society to a development track which could be sustainable.

-From a sociological point of view these small communities are losing their attractiveness especially in the eyes of young people who are moving to cities.
-This phenomenon is generating larger and larger urban areas which become more and more vulnerable to climate change creating longer and longer value chains.
-Therefore, the well-being of rural areas and their capacity to keep their population are crucial to urban areas as well.
+On the other hand from sociological point of view these small communities are loosing their attractiveness, people are moving to cities.
+This phenomenon is generating larger and larger cities, which are more and more vulnerable to climate change, creating longer and longer value chains.

 Water – How to use it sustainably?